Political positions of Cory Booker: Maternal mortality

-In May 2019, Booker and Representative Ayanna Pressley introduced the Healthy MOMMIES Act, legislation that would expand Medicaid coverage in an attempt to provide comprehensive prenatal, labor and postpartum care with an extension of the Medicaid pregnancy pathway from 60 days to a full year following birth for the purpose of assuring new mothers have access to services unrelated to pregnancy.
+In May 2019, Booker and Representative Ayanna Pressley introduced the Healthy MOMMIES Act, a bill that would expand Medicaid coverage in an attempt to provide comprehensive prenatal, labor and postpartum care with an extension of the Medicaid pregnancy pathway from 60 days to a full year following birth for the purpose of assuring new mothers have access to services unrelated to pregnancy.
 The bill also directed Medicaid and the Children's Health Insurance Program's Payment and Access Commission report its data regarding doula care coverage under state Medicaid programs and subsequently develop strategies aimed at improving access to doula care.

 Minimum wage

-Booker supports an increase of the minimum wage to $15 an hour.
+Booker supports an increase of the federal minimum wage to $15 an hour.
 Speaking to Newark airport workers in May 2017 he said, "It is un-American to be in this country, to work a full-time job and still live in poverty.
 That is unacceptable.
 The minimum wage working at a lot of these contract companies only affords them about $22,000 a year ...
 You cannot live and raise a family on $22,000 a year.
 You can't afford housing, you can't afford child care and since your company isn't helping you with retirement, you can't save for retirement."

 Mueller Report

-In April 2019, Booker was one of twelve Democratic senators to sign a letter led by Mazie Hirono that questioned the decision of Attorney General William Barr to offer "his own conclusion that the President’s conduct did not amount to obstruction of justice" and called for both the Justice Department's inspector general and the Office of Professional Responsibility to launch an investigation into whether Barr's summary of the Mueller Report and his April 18 news conference were misleading.
+In April 2019, Booker was one of 12 Democratic senators to sign a letter led by Mazie Hirono that questioned the decision of Attorney General William Barr to offer "his own conclusion that the President’s conduct did not amount to obstruction of justice" and called for both the Justice Department's inspector general and the Office of Professional Responsibility to launch an investigation into whether Barr's summary of the Mueller Report and his April 18 news conference were misleading.